 #12: How to choose bacterial biofilm treatment supplement?

-However, for, consumers, this presents another issue: we can only rely on our own experience or reviews of patients like ourselves (mostly with no help from frequently uninformed doctors).
+However, for, consumers, this presents another issue: we can only rely on our own experience or reviews of from other patients.

 When choosing a supplement, I also wanted to go with something that could benefit my overall health so I do not feel like I’m constantly fighting UTI and, instead, doing good for my whole body.